Olethreutinae

 (NCBI-index: 1.101027)

-The Acorn Piercer (Pammene fasciana) has a white ground color with a transverse band of silver-grey small stripes on the inside of the wing and brown color on the outside.
-The flight time is from June to August and the wingspan is 13-17mm.
-The larvae feed internally in the acorns of oak and the nuts of sweet chestnut.
+The Acorn Piercer (Pammene fasciana) has a white ground colour with a transverse band of small silver-grey stripes on the inside of the wing and a brown colour on the outside.
+The flight time is from June to August, and the wingspan is 13-17mm.
+The larvae feed internally in the oak acorns and sweet chestnut nuts.
 Host plant: Oak and Sweet Chestnut.
 Dutch name: Gewone dwergbladroller.
 Frisian name:

 Flying period: